alphagov/govuk-import-export-prototype/guide/starting-to-export/export-licences.markdown

    url: '/topic/business-and-self-employed/exporting-and-doing-business-abroad.html'
 ---

-You may need a licence to export restricted goods or to sell certain services abroad.
+You may need a licence or follow special rules to export restricted goods or to sell certain services abroad.

 ^Also check the import rules of the country you’re exporting to.
 Talk to your importer or get [help with overseas customs rules](/answer/choosing-export-market-ukti.html).